djalbat/yapp/README.md

 renderStyle(`

-  .yaap > textarea.rich {
+  .yaap > textarea {
     caret-color: white !important;
+  }

-    ::selection {
+  .yaap > textarea::selection {
     color: white !important;
     background-color: orange !important;
   }

-  }
 `);
 ```
-All the HTML elements have of which Yapp is comprised have placeholder classes, for example the textarea element has a `rich` placeholder class, and can therefore be targeted in this way.
+All the HTML elements of which Yapp is comprised have placeholder classes, for example the textarea element has a `rich` placeholder class, and can therefore be targeted in this way.